fixthetracking/Bitcoin-Cash-FAQ/Using Bitcoin Cash/Why not DASH.md

 ---
-DASH functions well in the peer-to-peer cash space and works very well as a currency.
+DASH is a contender in the peer-to-peer cash space and works very well as a currency.
 There are some concerns, however, about its origins, governance systems, and overall utility.

 #### Fastmine: